Manage Office 365 ProPlus with Configuration Manager

 Applies to: System Center Configuration Manager (Current Branch)

-Deploy Office 365 apps: Beginning in version 1702, you can start the Office 365 Installer from the Office 365 Client Management dashboard to make the initial Office 365 App installation experience easier.
+Deploy Office 365 apps: You can start the Office 365 Installer from the Office 365 Client Management dashboard to make the initial Office 365 App installation experience easier.
 The wizard lets you configure Office 365 installation settings, download files from Office Content Delivery Networks (CDNs), and create and deploy a script application with the content.